 - A two-year trial of a registered nurse on every shift at each postnatal and antenatal ward at three maternity services.
 Implementation from 2023-25.

-- Level 1 hospital emergency department resuscitation bays will be 1:1 on the morning shift (currently 1:3).
+- Level 1 hospital emergency department resuscitation bays will be 1:1 on the morning shift (currently 1:1 on afternoon and night duty).
 Implementation in 2024-25.

 - Formalise the ‘accepted practice’ of 1:1 ICU ratio for all shifts in level 1 and level 2 ICUs.
 Implementation in 2024-25.